ChasTechProjects/Ubuntu-ARM64-RPi/README.md

 ### Why does only one image get uploaded at a time?

 Uploading files (especially ones larger than 1GB) to GitHub takes a long time.
 If I were to upload two images at the same time to GitHub, it would slow down the overall upload speed.
 To speed up the upload time, I compress the images using the 7z archive format.

+## Is the project dead?

+No, the project is not dead.
+I simply can't create any images at the moment because of an issue with the keyboard-configuration package required to create a minimal Ubuntu installation using debootstrap.
+I've reported the issue on Launchpad and hope it will be fixed soon.